bump-sh/docs/src/_guides/bump-sh-tutorials/stainless-integration.md

 such as a password manager.

-Now go to the GitHub repository where your OpenAPI spec is located, and add a GitHub secret named `STAINLESS_API_KEY`, with the key as value.
+Now go to the GitHub repository where your OpenAPI spec is located, and add a GitHub secret named `STAINLESS_API_KEY`, with the API key as value.

 ## Connecting Stainless with Bump.sh